 After work hours, we loaded onto a bus to visit one of the things we were super excited about for months.
 SLED DOGS!!
-It was a surprise, that there is a range of places where you can buy a variety of commercial buses.

 All the dogs were super friendly.
 They are bred not only for their long legs and large feet but also for their awesome temperament.

 All the Alaskan Huskies that wanted to be pet could be pet.

 The huskies all look so different from each other.
 Some look like our old Siberian husky.

 The rangers demonstrated how the huskies pull their sled several times a day.
 We were lucky to catch one of the presentations.
 The excitement of the dogs getting to pull the sled was palpable in the air.
 There was nothing more that they wanted to do.